Learn / Blog / Article

 Remember: the real reason behind poor conversion can be buried deep within the user experience.
 By watching recordings consistently, you’re training your team to discover issues and implement bug fixes immediately.
 Schedule a Watch Party with them to build muscle memory while keeping it fun.

-#Getting hold of Hotjar during the Beta release, Paul and his team watched session replays to find out what tripped users up
+Paul and his team used Hotjar Recordings to find out what tripped users up

 2. Generate heatmaps of updated pages to gauge user reception